datacraft-dsc/starfish-js/README.md

 1. Create the local testing environment using [dex-chain](https://github.com/DEX-Company/dex-chain).

-    In a sepearte terminal session you need to clone and checkout the correct taged version of ```dex-chain``` repository, by doing the following:
+    In a sepearte terminal session you need to clone and checkout ```dex-chain``` repository, by doing the following:
     ```
     git clone https://github.com/DEX-Company/dex-chain.git
     cd dex-chain